dougeby/IntuneDocs/intune/find-primary-user.md

 # Find the primary user of an Intune device

 Primary User, also known as User Device Affinity, is a property of each Intune device.
 An Intune device can have zero or one primary user assigned to it.
-When there is no Primary User assigned, the device is referred to as a "Shared Device".
+When there's no Primary User assigned, the device is referred to as a "Shared Device".

 ## How to find a device's primary user